Cooking for Thanksgiving

 Load up your shopping cart with root vegetables, potatoes, sweet potatoes and winter squash.
 Make sure you have yummy olive oil and some fresh rosemary.
 Bring home some apples or pears.
 Tempeh or lentils will make for a delicious protein-packed side dish.

 And don’t forget the lemons.

 Chunk cut some root veggies and toss them with olive oil and a bit of salt.
 Roast in the oven until browned.
 Squeeze a little lemon juice over them before serving and it’s a dish fit for royalty.
-Turn any leftover vegetables into a lovely bisqu by pureeing them with a bit of water and seasoning them to delicious perfection.
+Turn any leftover vegetables into a lovely bisque by pureeing them with a bit of water and seasoning them to delicious, creamy (without the cream) perfection.

 Toss chopped potatoes with olive oil, salt and rosemary and roast until browned for a dish that will win you raves.

 Lentils cooked with winter squash and finished with parsley make for a homey but yummy main course.
 And tempeh?
 Tempeh can be anything you desire.
 Fried and stewed with veggies makes for a dish that feels so very special and only you know how simple it was to create.

 Poach apples or pears with white wine, raisins and cinnamon and serve this yummy stewed fruit with some cookies for a lovely dessert that won’t stress you like a pie can, because who can’t bake cookies and who doesn’t love them?

 So as you prepare for the holiday, just cook.
 It doesn’t need to be picture perfect, not this year (or any year).
 Make food that creates joy and helps you to feel comforted and satisfied.
 My fondest memories of Thanksgiving feasts oddly have nothing to do with the food and everything to do with the laughter, the chatter and the glorious chaos of having too many hands in the kitchen.